Getting the Final Divorce Decree

-The following forms must be completed to get your final Decree of Divorce:
+The following forms must be complete to get your final Decree:

 Request for Submission.
 If you want your divorce approved without having a hearing, fill out the Request for Submission.
 This form asks the judge to approve of the Decree of Divorce without a hearing.
 Only one party needs to complete this (usually the Plaintiff).

 - Affidavit of Resident Witness.
 This step is only needed if you are asking for a final divorce without having a hearing, or if the judge did not establish either party’s Nevada residency on record at a hearing.
-One spouse must be a Nevada resident in order to get divorced in Nevada.
-The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for divorce and intends to remain here.
+One spouse must be a Nevada resident for 6 weeks prior to filing the case in order to get divorced in Nevada.
+The Affidavit of Resident Witness is the proof that one of the spouses is a resident.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.